FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Empirical Evaluation

-We conduct PGD-10 adversarial training \cite{madry2017towards} with VGG16 \cite{simonyan2014very} on CIFAR-10, and ResNet34 \cite{he2016deep} on Caltech-256.
-We report the accuracy on the clean test data (Clean Accuracy) as the utility metric, and the accuracy on the adversarial test data generated with PGD-20 attack (Adversarial Accuracy) as the robustness metric.
-Following the popular adversarial training setting \cite{madry2017towards,zhang2019interpreting,shah2021adversarial}, the perturbations on both training data and test data are bounded by $\ell_\infty$ norm with $\epsilon_0=\sfrac{8}{255}$, and the step size of PGD is set to be $\alpha_0=\sfrac{2}{255}$.
+\paragraph{Models and Evaluation Metrics.} We conduct PGD-10 adversarial training \cite{madry2017towards} with VGG16 \cite{simonyan2014very} on CIFAR-10, and ResNet34 \cite{he2016deep} on Caltech-256.
+We report the test accuracy on clean data (Clean Acc.), and we conduct PGD-20 attack (PGD Acc. or Adv.
+Acc.) and Auto Attack (AA Acc.) \cite{croce2020reliable} to evaluate the robustness of the model.
+Following previous adversarial training literature \cite{zhang2019interpreting}, the perturbations on both training data and test data are bounded by $\ell_\infty$ norm with $\epsilon_0=\sfrac{8}{255}$.
 We report the training time (including computation time and data access time) as the efficiency metric.